Business owners wear many hats.

 It may be a badge of honor to some people.

-Refusing to outsource can be a control issue.
+Not turning to outsourcing can be a control issue.

 Or it may be a cost-savings measure.